Inflation

 How Inflation Inflation Impact Mortgage Lenders And Borrowers

 Inflation can help a lender as well.
-When extending new financing or offering new loans, higher prices mean people will need more credit to buy the item.
-So increased housing prices will allow the lender to collect interest on more total money.
-Since borrowers are needing more money, they may pay interest for
+When extending new financing or offering new loans, higher prices mean people need more credit to buy the item.
+So increased housing prices will allow the lender to collect interest on the total money.
+Since borrowers need more money, they may pay interest for a longer period creating more profit for the lender.
+Demand for goods and services will typically raise interest rates for lenders so their profits can remain steady.

 When Will The Biden Administration Financial Crisis End